 Our five-day TigerScheme Qualified Security Team Member (QSTM) training course covers current techniques and associated skills used for ethical hacking and penetration testing.

-The course allows you to learn and practice current techniques used by industry qualified cyber-security penetration testers when conducting engagements in real world environments.
-The course includes the theory, as well as immersive, hands-on demonstrations and exercises of security assessment skills in four days, with the fifth day dedicated to assessments.
+The training allows you to learn and practice current techniques used by industry qualified cyber-security penetration testers when conducting engagements in real world environments.
+It includes the theory, as well as immersive, hands-on demonstrations and exercises of security assessment skills in four days, with the fifth day dedicated to assessments.

-The cost for this course plus the examination is £1,695 (plus VAT).
-If you would like to reserve a space on either of these dates please get in touch with us via email@example.com or +44 (0)845 600 4403.
+The cost for this training plus the examination is £1,695 (plus VAT).
+If you would like to reserve a space on any of these dates please get in touch with us via firstname.lastname@example.org or +44 (0)845 600 4403.
 Places will be reserved on a first-come first-served basis.

 We are also taking exam only bookings, please contact us for pricing and availability.

 Aim Show more Show less

 Increase knowledge of current ethical hacking techniques using hands-on penetration testing skills in a safe environment, whilst gaining a qualification to progress to the CHECK Team Member status.
 By taking the QSTM and demonstrating sufficient operation experience you can apply to become a CHECK Team Member.

 IT professionals who wish to understand ethical hacking techniques and perform tasks in vulnerable environments.

 Prerequisites Show more Show less

 It is recommended that you have an in-depth knowledge of networking and the TCP protocol, as well as some familiarity or experience using the command line and Linux.